Reaping the Benefits of Bundling under High Production Costs: Numerical Experiments

-In this subsection, we generate instances in a grid where both valuation distributions and costs are allowed to vary, for the $n=3$ case.
-There are $3$ possibilities for distribution mean and $3$ possibilities for cost for each of $3$ different items, resulting in a total of $3^6=729$ instances.
-This is repeated over the $5$ different demand distributions.
-The grid is outlined in Table~\ref{numerical_summary2}; we centered the grid around the values from Table~\ref{numerical_summary}.

-We report the performance of each simple pricing scheme over these $729$ instances in the same manner as Table~\ref{all_scenarios}, except this time every number is recorded as a fraction of the optimal deterministic profit, which is at least the profit of any simple pricing scheme.
-The results are displayed in Table~\ref{grid_instances}.

-In the median case, PBDC obtains between $96.6\%$ to $99.4\%$ of the deterministic optimum across the different demand distributions.
-This confirms both that PBDC is performing well relative to the optimal deterministic profit and not just other simple mechanisms, and that our earlier numbers with random instances are consistent.

 To summarize our numerical experiments, we considered both scenarios with low costs and scenarios with high costs, and reported median performances over $n=2,\ldots,6$ for different demand distributions.
-When costs are low, PC can earn as little as $79.9\%$ of the profit of the optimal simple mechanism.
-When costs are high, PB can earn as little as $16.8\%$ of the profit of the optimal simple mechanism, BSP can earn as little as $59.5\%$, and PC also falls behind as $n$ increases.
-PBDC has the highest percentages overall, and is by far the most robust over different cost scenarios, always obtaining at least $97.5\%$ of the profit of the optimal simple mechanism.
-We should point out that throughout our simulations, PBDC was also computationally much faster than BSP, requiring an optimization over $1$ price instead of $n$.
+When costs are low, PC can earn as little as $79.9\%$ of the profit of the best mechanism among PC, PB, BSP, and PBDC.
+When costs are high, PB can earn as little as $16.8\%$ of the profit of the best mechanism, BSP can earn as little as $59.5\%$, and PC also falls behind as $n$ increases.
+PBDC has the highest percentages overall, and is by far the most robust over different cost scenarios, always obtaining at least $97.5\%$ of the profit of the best mechanism among PC, PB, BSP, and PBDC.
+We should point out that throughout our simulations, PBDC was also computationally much faster than BSP, requiring an optimization over $1$ parameter instead of $n$ parameters.